Major John Coffinberry Morley

 John married and with his wife, Gretchen, and adopted a son, David.
 The family resided at 2912 Weybridge Road in Shaker Heights, Ohio.

 In late 1941, John was called to federal service and joined the 192nd Tank Battalion at Fort Knox, Kentucky.
 Upon his joining the company, he was made the commanding officer of Headquarters Company.
-Later, he was given the duty of intelligence officer for the battalion.
+Later, he was given the duty of intelligence officer, or S-2, for the battalion.
 Officially, John was an unattached member of the battalion.

 On Thanksgiving Day, 1941, John arrived with the 192nd in the Philippine Islands.
 He and the other members performed their duties as they prepared for maneuvers which would never come.